-Adult/Child Ratios: Staff-to-Child/Youth ratios must be maintained at all times of the day except under rare conditions caused by compensatory enrollment as outlined in guidance (see IMCOM 608-10-1 for more information).
+Adult/Child Ratios: Staff-to-Child/Youth ratios must be maintained at all times of the day.
 The intent is to always be at ratio and not over or under ratio.
 Ratios will not be decreased to accommodate Children/Youth with special needs.
-Support Staff and Volunteers or other non-CYS staff, not paid with CYS funding, may be used to supplement the ratio along with classroom/program staff, but not work alone with children.
+Volunteers or other non-CYS staff, not paid with CYS funding, may be used to supplement the ratio.